 There are several ways to register for classes with us, and we encourage you to do so as early as possible.
 Classes are filled in the order in which registration forms and accompanying payments are received.

 Register Online!
-If you are paying by credit card, you can register online!
+If you are paying by credit card, you can register online.
 Using the navigation bar on the left side of this site, select your class.
 Once you have successfully completed the online registration you will receive a confirmation email.

 Register via Mail, Fax, or Email!
 After you have determined your choice for class, download and print a copy of our Registration Form Master.
 Fill out the two-page form and be sure to sign in the appropriate places.
 If you are paying by credit card you may fax your completed form to us at (253) 850-DOGS, send it via mail, or send the form via email.
 If you are paying by check, you may send your form and payment via mail or drop them off in person.
 If you are paying in cash, please visit our office.
 Returning students, please use our Returning Student Form.

-We will confirm receipt of your registration, and your class selection, by email or postcard shortly after its receipt.
+We will confirm receipt of your registration, and your class selection, by email shortly after its receipt.
 We will also contact you by email 24 – 48 hours prior to your first class meeting, to remind you to attend class!

 We have an Information and Brochure box on the wall to the left of our main door.
 You can always pick up a current Schedule or a Registration Form, as well as a complete list of our Training Services and Programs even if we’re not available.